 Citation fees and other payments

 Citation appeals and fee payments were temporarily paused but are once again being collected.
-No escalation of fees will occur until further notice.
+Fee escalation for late payments was started again September 29.

 2019-20 product refunds

 You will receive a refund if you had an “active” (not canceled or returned) 2019-20 parking permit, employee bus pass, or other transportation product as of March 23, 2020.
 The refund period is March 23 – August 31, 2020.
 Details about 2019-20 product refunds

 Other commuting methods

 Bus, bike, carpool, vanpool or by foot are great ways to get to campus.
 Using one of these methods also makes you eligible for the emergency ride home program–a free-to-you voucher for a taxi to take you home in case of emergency.

 See the transportation section at the top of this page and check out the other resources on our website for more details.

 Need help figuring out how to get to campus?
 Submit a custom route planning request form or email firstname.lastname@example.org for assistance.
 Staff will reach out to help you find the best plan for your circumstances!